Dynamotivation/dynamotivation.github.io/content/portfolio/software/oss-space-adventure.md

 ---

-*O.S.S.: Space Adventure* presented an arcady gameplay experience where the player controlled a spaceship navigating through a field of incoming asteroids in a variety of modes.
+*OSS Space Adventure* presented an arcady gameplay experience where the player controlled a spaceship navigating through a field of incoming asteroids in a variety of modes.
 The game featured a pixel art aesthetic with clear on-screen bars for health and cooldowns.\
 Destroying asteroids led to gear upgrades.
 Over time, bigger asteroids appeared.
 Power-ups could be dropped from destroyed asteroids.

 # Core Loop